 Certain blind workers have to meet only the “duration of work” test.

-In addition to the basic application for disability benefits, there are other forms you will need to fill out.
+In addition to the basic application for disability benefits, there are other forms you will need to complete.
 One form collects information about your medical condition and how it affects your ability to work.
-Other forms give doctors, hospitals and other health care professionals who have treated you permission to send the Social Security Administration information about your medical condition.
+Other forms give doctors, hospitals, and other healthcare professionals who have treated you permission to send the Social Security Administration information about your medical condition.

 Social Security uses a five-step process to decide if you are disabled.

 If it does not, the state agency goes on to step four.